Events

 Use the following options to configure which parts of your codebase to run this rule on.

-You can configure these options for just this rule, for all rules it applies to, or for all rules in this category (Security) that it applies to.
+You can configure these options for just this rule, for all rules they apply to, or for all rules in this category (Security) that they apply to.
 For more information, see Code quality rule configuration options.

-You can exclude specific symbols, such as types and methods, from analysis.
+You can exclude specific symbols, such as types and methods, from analysis by setting the excluded_symbol_names option.
 For example, to specify that the rule should not run on any code within types named MyType

 , add the following key-value pair to an .editorconfig file in your project: